-136. Again, it is necessary to start with the statement that English law offers no protection against the disclosure of private facts as such.
-Relief can be granted only if one of the existing actions in tort can be resorted to.
-The question to what extent this offers a protection approximately similar to that granted by American courts under the right of privacy doctrine obviously depends upon the readiness of courts to find immuendoes in statements about a person's private life.
-Copyright may offer some protection where written documents are concerned, but the most efficient weapon would seem to be, within its limited field of application, injunctions against imminent acts amounting to contempt of court (vide R. v.
-Evening Standard, 40 T.L.R.
-833) or damages awarded for such acts already committed (cf. Mr. Webber in Current Legal Problems, 1958, p.40).
+138. Again, it is necessary to start with the statement that English law offers no protection against the disclosure of private facts as such.
+Relief can be granted only if one of the existing actions in tort or some other legal principle (e.g. breach of contract, which has been successfully invoked by Royalty against the gossip of exservants) can be resorted to.
+The question to what extent the law of defamation offers a protection approximately similar to that granted by American courts under the right of privacy doctrine obviously depends upon the readiness of courts to find innuendoes in statements about a person's private life.
+Copyright may offer some protection where written documents are concerned, and a most efficient weapon would seem to be, within its limited field of application-which comprises, in particular, revelations about accused persons before the end of the trial-injunctions against imminent acts amounting to contempt of court19 or damages awarded for such acts already committed.20